-Participants are assigned to teams by the League President from player registration contracts on the basis of grade, school, geographical location of residence (participants must live within a 50-mile radius of the Dallas Metroplex), team needs, prior team affiliation, etc. Except in rare circumstances approved by the Sport Commissioner, team assignments may not be changed once a player is assigned to a team.
-If a participant is assigned to a team outside his or her normal school nucleus because that school nucleus team is full or the child moves after assignment, he or she may request in the next season to be placed on his school team (if space is available).
-Any such participant will be given priority over new SVAA participants from that school for placement on their school team.
+Participants are assigned to teams by the League President from player registration contracts on the basis of grade, school, geographical location of residence (participants must live in 50 mile radius of the Dallas Metroplex), team needs, prior team affiliation, etc. Except in rare circumstances, team assignments may not be changed once a player is assigned to a team.
+Any player reassignment requires the approval of the Sport Commissioner.

+If a participant is assigned to a team outside his or her normal school nucleus because that school nucleus team is full or the child moves after assignment, he or she may request in the next season to be placed on his school team (if space available).
+Any such participant will be given priority over new SVAA children from that school for home school team placement.
 To receive this priority, the participant's contract must be received by the SVAA office prior to the contract deadline.
 If there is more than one team school, the participant will not be permitted to pick between the two teams.
 The League President will make the determination based upon space availability.

 2.1 Player Contracts/Eligibility - All players must have a contract on file (including fee & deposit where applicable) prior to any participation in an SVAA event (including practices, practice games and league games).
-No other person may participate in an SVAA event.
 COACHES VIOLATING THIS RULE WILL BE SUBJECT TO DISCIPLINARY ACTION.
-A game involving an unauthorized player will result in forfeiture of that game by the team playing the unauthorized player and, depending upon the circumstances, result in other penalties for the coach of the involved team.
+A game involving an unauthorized player will result in forfeiture of that game by the team playing the unauthorized player.